Mohammed-Ryiad-Eiadeh/GraphEmbedding4j/README.md

                 4,
                 12345L);

-        // Create positive and negative samples using 1) symmetric sliding window and 2) uniform negative sampling var positiveNegativeSample = new PositiveAndNegativeSamples<>(deepWalk,
+        // Create positive and negative samples using 1) right sliding window and 2) uniform negative sampling var positiveNegativeSample = new PositiveAndNegativeSamples<>(deepWalk,
-                new SlidingWindow(WindowMode.Symmetric, 3),
+                new SlidingWindow(WindowMode.Right, 5),
-                new UniformNegativeSample<>(mapper, 12345L),
+                new UniformNegativeSample<>(mapper),
                 20,
                 false,
                 12345L);

-        // Initialize node embeddings using random uniform initialization. var uniformEmbeddingInitializer = new RandomUniformInitializer<>(builder,
+        // Initialize node embeddings using random Gaussian initialization. var gaussianInitializer = new GaussianDistributionInitializer<>(builder,
                 256,
                 12345L);

         // Define a Skip-Gram model
-        var skipGramModel = new SkipGram<>(uniformEmbeddingInitializer,
+        var skipGramModel = new SkipGram<>(gaussianInitializer,
                 positiveNegativeSample,
-                new SGD(0.01),
+                new AdamW(0.9, 0.999, 0.0001, 1e-8, 0.01),
                 new SigmoidFunction(),
                 100);